awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-creating.md

       Set the following limits to determine how new game sessions are activated on the instances in this fleet:
       + **Max concurrent game session activation** – Limit the number of game sessions on an instance that can be activating at the same time\.
 This limit is useful when launching multiple new game sessions may have an impact on the performance of other game sessions running on the instance\.
       + **New activation timeout** – This setting limits the amount of time Amazon GameLift allows for a new game session activate\.
-If the game session does not complete activation an move to status ACTIVE, the game session activation is terminated\.
+If the game session does not complete activation and move to status ACTIVE, the game session activation is terminated\.

 1. **EC2 port settings**\.
-Click**Add port settings** to define access permissions for inbound traffic connecting to server processes deployed on this fleet\.
+Click **Add port settings** to define access permissions for inbound traffic connecting to server processes deployed on this fleet\.
 You can create multiple port settings for a fleet\.
 At least one port setting must be set for the fleet before access is allowed\.
 If you don't specify port settings at this time, you can edit the fleet later\.
    + **Port range** – Specify a range of port numbers that your game servers can use to allow inbound connections\.
 A port range must use the format `nnnnn[-nnnnn]`, with values between 1025 and 60000\.
 Example: **1500** or **1500\-20000**\.
    + **Protocol** – Select the type of communication protocol for the fleet to use\.
    + **IP address range** – Specify a range of IP addresses valid for instances in this fleet\.
 Use CIDR notation\.
 Example: **0\.0\.0\.0/0** \(This example allows access to anyone trying to connect\.\)

-1. In the **Resource creation limit** section, click **Add resource creation limits** to set up a policy that limits the number of game sessions any one player can create in a specified period of time\.
-This limit protects your available fleet resources from excessive consumption\.
-To use this feature, requests for new game sessions must specify a creator\.
-   + **Game sessions per policy period** – Specify the number of game sessions one player \(based on player ID\) is allowed to create during the policy period\.
-   + **Policy period** – Specify the amount of time, in minutes, over which to limit game session creation per player\.
-Amazon GameLift evaluates each new game session request to determine whether the creator has exceeded the creation limit in the most recent span of time\.

 1. In the **Protection policy** section, choose whether to apply game session protection to instances in this fleet\.
 Instances with protection are not terminated during a scale down event if they are hosting an active game session\.
 You can also set protection for individual game sessions\.
 Once the fleet is created, you can edit the fleet to change the fleet\-wide protection policy\.